braydenanderson2014/C-Arduino-Libraries/lib/Properties/README.md

 * Patched the Save Function.
 It now seems to save and create files as expected.
 [PARTIALLY-TESTED]
 * Added Elements(); Function that returns the current number of elements in the properties.
 * Adjusted size() Function that returns the current capacity of the underlying table.
+### Version 1.0.6:
+* Added [PROPERTIES]: to the beginning of each Print Statement for easier debugging
+* Update to the README.md file
+* [WARNING]: Underlying Libraries that the Properties library depends on have been updated.
+This may cause issues.
+Please report any issues to the Author.
+This library will be tested and patched (if needed) as soon as possible.

 Here's an example of how to use the `Properties` class: